EMSL-Computing/Pore2Chip/paper/paper.md

 on the target porosity of the micromodel.
 It can also be exported as micromodel data in VTK formats for visualization in Paraview or microfluidic simulations with open-source software such as `PFLOTRAN` (https://www.pflotran.org), `OpenFOAM` (https://www.openfoam.com), and other physics-informed neural network modules.
 If the user wants to extract data from XCT images, `Pore2Chip` has image filtering and network extraction modules utilizing Otsu thresholding and `PoreSpy`.
-The generation function can also work with data extracted by other means if it is an array of values that
+Though, generation function can also work with data extracted by other software as long as it is an array of values that
 Python can read.

 \autoref{fig:fig2} provides a high-level overview of the repository structure and example use cases (\autoref{fig:fig1}) within the `Pore2Chip` repository.